Fredricho/Quiz/README.md

 * ChatGpt - For generated Quiz questions and answers.
 * Balsamiq - For the wireframes.
 * W3schools - For all of the information, was really key for making this site.
-* YouTube toutorials
+* YouTube toutorial: Brian Design How to Make a Quiz App using HTML CSS Javascript
+* YouTube toutorial: Code Geek Create a Quiz App using HTML, CSS & JavaScript
+* YouTube toutorial: Keep Coding QUIZ with JavaScript | The Ultimate Guide

 ## Content
 The Quiz is generated by ChatGpt.
 Icons in Home and Quiz page were taken from FontAwesome.

 ## Acknowledgements
 This site was made as my second project at Code Institute, it is my first game to develop as well and the first time using JavaScript.
-It has been very challenging an
+I had no mentor sessions on this project, cause my assigned mentor had no aviable time unfortunately.
+So I had to rely on youtube tutorials, slack and google to get some advices.